Lets-Parti/parti-functions/README.md

 }
 ```

-## GET: `/events`
+## POST: `/events/user`

-Call the `/events` API to get a list of all of the events in the database.
-It will return all events sorted by `"createdAt"` field.
+Call the `/events/user` API to get a list of all of the events for a given user.
+A Bearer token is required to specify who the user is.

 Return structure: